amirnn/paracpp/ReadMe.md

 # Parallel Programming Playground
 Based on this playlist: [link to...]([https://](https://www.youtube.com/watch?v=bHgz3KLnQlY&list=PLG3vBTUJlY2HdwYsdFCdXQraInoc3j9DU))

+And the books:

+1. C++ concurrency in Action by Anthony Williams
+2. GPU Parallel Program Development Using CUDA By Tolga Soyata

 ## Dependency installation

 I am using conan for dependency management.